ibisek/vfrManual-android/README.md

 # vfrManual-android

+[NEW] version for android and apple available <a href="https://czlovek.github.io/vfrmanual/">HERE</a>.

+Please do not use this one anymore - it has been made obsolete and will no longer receive any updates.

+--

 Aplikace pro Android 4.1+ (API level 18+) pro zobrazení základních (ale snad všech užitečných) informací o letištích v ČR, SR a některých v Polsku.

 Application for Android 4.1+ (API level 18+) to have basic information about airports and airfields in the Czech Republic, Slovakia and also some landing spots in Poland.